Inflectra/rapise-documentation/docs/AI/aitranslator.md

 - **Readable**: Express intent in human-understandable terms
 - **Maintainable**: Update descriptions instead of brittle locators

+!!! tip "Applying Generated Objects"
+    When AiTranslator generates SmartActions, it also creates the underlying objects needed for automation.
+These proposed objects are saved to a `.jspatch` file, and when new objects are generated, Rapise automatically opens the file in the JSON Patch Editor for review.
+See [Applying Patches with the JSON Patch Editor](../Guide/web_smart_action.md#applying-patches-with-the-json-patch-editor) to learn how to apply these additions to your object repository.

 ## Best Practices

 1. **Write Clear Steps**: Be specific about what you want to happen